 Now Kandovan isn’t completely immune from tourism.
 It is actually one of the most popular destinations around Tabriz and sees local and foreign day trippers.

-In Kandovan too, some of its cave homes are now souvenir shops and I saw lots of Iranians taking selfies for instagram.
+In Kandovan too, some of its caves are souvenir shops and I saw a lot of Iranians, taking selfies for instagram.
 Some ladies even dared to quickly take off their headscarves for the picture.

-There are quite some villages in Iran that due to their unique history and culture or its spectacular location have turned into tourist hotspots.
-Kandovan definitely falls into this category, but nevertheless is a peaceful place with a sense of normalcy.
+There are quite some villages in Iran that due to their unique history, culture or its spectacular location, have turned into tourist hotspots.
+Kandovan definitely falls into this category, but nevertheless is a peaceful village with a sense of normalcy.

 As a tourist you are a welcome guest.
-However, people are used to see visitors in their village and they simply continue with what they were doing.
+However, people are used to see visitors in their village.
+They simply continue with what they were doing.
 People are playing football outside, a herder comes by with his flock of sheeps and women are hanging out the laundry in the sun.

-Tourism is a nice additional source of income for the people in Kandovan, but the village doesn’t yet revolve around it.
+Tourism is a nice additional source of income for the people in Kandovan, but the village is not yet revolving around it.
 I was there in early April and you could count the amount of tourists on one hand.
 It isn’t as touristic as Masuleh or Abyaneh for example.

 If you ask me whether you should visit Kandovan in Iran.
 My answer is yes.
 If you visit Tabriz, Kandovan is definitely a must see and it is one of the more authentic and interesting villages in Iran to visit.